In-person therapy in Austin and Northwest Lake Travis. Online therapy throughout Texas.

 Whether you’re facing loss, illness, or a season of deep uncertainty, therapy can offer a steady place to pause, reflect, and find your footing again.

-I offer grounded, compassionate support for adults navigating these quieter thresholds—moments that ask more of us than we may expect.
+I offer support for adults navigating these quieter thresholds—parts of life that ask more of us than we expect.

 Areas of Support